Baltimore Birth Injury Lawyer

 Based on your child’s prognosis for recovery and doctors’ recommendations for treatments, our attorneys calculate damages for medical care, disabilities and diminished quality of life.

-Maryland Birth Injury Lawyers at LeViness, Tolzman & Hamilton Recover Compensation for Your Baby’s Brachial Plexus Injuries
+Baltimore Birth Injury Lawyers at LeViness, Tolzman & Hamilton Recover Compensation for Your Baby’s Brachial Plexus Injuries

 To learn more about recovering damages for your baby’s brachial palsy, call a Maryland birth injury lawyer at LeViness, Tolzman & Hamilton, P.A. at 800-547-4LAW (4529) or contact our firm online to schedule your free initial consultation.
 We are available by phone 24 hours a day for victims of accidents.